n., singular: vascular plant

 The dominating phase can either be haploid or diploid from algae, mosses to ferns, and seed plants.
 In some cases, both phases can be dominant together, for instance, several algae.
 While studying the vascular plant life cycle, the diploid phase is considered as the sporophyte and the haploid phase as the gametophyte.

 All the plants and animals have two highlighted reproductive processes called fertilization and meiosis.
-The vascular life cycle begins when the fertilization occurs.
+The vascular life cycle begins when fertilization occurs.
 Fertilization is accompanied by the combination of gametes (haploid, n) to produce a zygote (diploid, 2n).
-Furthermore, the meiosis (a reduction process) involves the division of the zygote (diploid nucleus).
+Furthermore, meiosis (a reduction process) involves the division of the zygote (diploid nucleus).

 The four haploid nuclei are formed through two divisions of the nucleus.
-Eventually, each haploid nucleus is surrounded by the cytoplasm and the cell wall, forming four haploids (n) spores.
+Eventually, each haploid nucleus is surrounded by the cytoplasm and the cell wall, forming four haploid (n) spores.
 However, spores of some other plants undergo mitotic division to develop a gametophyte.
 Whereas the spores of vascular plants further developed into gametophytes (n) that form 1n gametes or sex cells.

 Classification of Vascular Plants

-Back to centuries, different taxonomists aimed to classify organisms in groups (taxonomy).
+Back in centuries, different taxonomists aimed to classify organisms in groups (taxonomy).
 They identified the differences ad characteristics and grouped them.
 Similarly, the plants, constituting the largest Kingdom with a wide range of plants from lower to high ordered plants, were classified.

 The classification of plants or any other organism is a continuous process going on for centuries.
 Thus, botanical nomenclature international rules constitute revisions for plant classification based on several factors such as gymnosperms (Penhallow and others) that do not show characteristics up to international standards.
-However, the recently revised classification pattern of plants classification consists of the following divisions and sub-division: (1) Division
+However, the recently revised classification pattern of plants classification consists of the following divisions and sub-division:

-Thallophta and (2) Division Embryophyta (Archegoniatae).
+(2) Division Embryophyta (Archegoniatae)